lexicHQ/smartloop/README.md

 smartloop project select
 ```

 ## Run It

-Finally, once the document is uploaded and processed, run the CLI to query:
+Finally, once project is selected, document you have uploaded and processed, run the CLI to prompt:

 ```bash
 smartloop run